Magnesia Cupels & Magnesia Bullion Blocks

 Do not use all the capacity of the Magnesia Cupels

 Leave a safety margin to avoid litharge leakages in the furnace.

 If you need more capacity, and the furnace has limited space use taller cupels rather than wider cupels.

 CUPELLATION PROCESS / CUPELLATION STEPS

-Cupels were traditionnally used to produce precious metals (gold).
-However, nowadays although the production of gold is more industrial, cupels remain the most precise way to determine the precious metal content of a sample.
+Fire Assay cupels were traditionnally used to produce precious metals (gold).
+However, nowadays, although the production of gold is more industrial, cupels remain the most precise way to determine the precious metal content of a sample.

 In order for the cupellation process to work, it is necessary to previously mix the sample with lead.
-For large cupels the lead generally comes from a previous reductive fusion done in fire assay crucibles or ashes assay crucibles.
+For large fire assay cupels, the lead generally comes from a previous reductive fusion done in fire assay crucibles or ashes assay crucibles.
 However, for smaller cupels and bullion blocks, we wrap the precious metal directly in lead foil.

 Cupellation has many easily obervable visual phenomena that help divide the process into the following steps: